vbabashov/house-prices/README.md

 - Set baseline outcomes:

-As a baseline, I built Ordinary Least Squares (OLS), and obtained the Mean Absolute Error (MAE) of with the test dataset.
+As a [baseline](https://github.com/vbabashov/house-prices/blob/main/baseline.ipynb), I built Ordinary Least Squares (OLS), and obtained the Mean Absolute Error (MAE) of with the test dataset.

+- MAE  for the Baseline Model: 24139.18

 - Hypothesize solutions:

-To obtain better predictive performance compared to baseline, I'll build tree-based models as following:
+It is my contention that we can obtain better predictive performance compared to baseline using the tree-based models along with feature engineering as following:

 - Random Forest
 - Xgboost
 - LightGBM

+These (bagging and boosting) models have shown to be successful in different applications.
+Therefore, I choose them as possible candidate models to explore.

 ### 3. Develop:

 - Engineer features:

+Feature engineering is critical to succesful ML applications.
+Here, I use feature_engine Python library and sklearn's prepocessing and feature selection.

 - Create Models
 - Test models
 - Select best models